South-33/University-Website/README.md

 1.  **Dynamic Header & Footer:** Instead of repeating HTML, each page uses placeholders (`<div id="header-placeholder"></div>`).
 The `js/main.js` script fetches the content from `_includes/header.html` and `_includes/footer.html` and injects it into the page on load.

-2.  **Centralized Styling:** The entire site's look and feel is controlled by Tailwind CSS.
-To change a color or font everywhere, you only need to edit `js/theme.js`.
+2.  **Centralized Styling:** The site's look and feel is controlled by a combination of Tailwind CSS and a central stylesheet.
+    -   **Theme Configuration:** Site-wide colors and fonts are defined in `js/theme.js` for Tailwind CSS.
+    -   **Global Component Styles:** Custom styles for shared components, like the navigation menu and dropdown animations, are centralized in `css/main.css`.
+This ensures a consistent appearance and behavior across all pages.

 3.  **Centralized Scripts:** All interactive features, like the navigation menu, are managed in `js/main.js`.
 This avoids code duplication and makes updates easy.